-School administrators are required to report acts of school violence to all teachers and, in addition, to other school district employees with a need to know.
-"Need to know" is defined as school personnel who are directly responsible for the student's education or who otherwise interact with the student on a professional basis while acting within the scope of their assigned duties.
-As used in this section, the phrase "act of school violence" or "violent behavior" means the exertion of physical force by a student with the intent to do serious physical injury as defined in RSMo 556.061 to another person while on school property, including a school bus in service on behalf of the district, or while involved in school activities.
+School administrators are required to report acts of school violence to all teachers and, in addition, to other school district employees with a need to know to know to defined as school personnel who are directly responsible for the student's education or who otherwise interact with the student on a professional basis while acting within the scope of their assigned duties.
+As used in this section, the phraset of school violence" or "violent behavior" means the exertion of physical force by a student with the intent to do serious physical injury as defined in RSM56.061 to another person while on school property, including a school bus in service on behalf of the district, or while involved in school activities.